 Adolescence Education: Social Studies and Geography (7-12)

-Students who major in geography may choose a program leading to the award of a bachelor of arts or bachelor of science.
-The bachelor of arts program includes a 12-hour foreign language requirement.
-The bachelor of science program incorporates a 13-hour sequence in computer techniques, environmental science, or demographics and business geographics in lieu of the foreign language requirement for the bachelor of arts.
+Through the geography department, students may choose a program leading to the award of a bachelor of arts degree in geography that includes a 12 credit hour foreign language requirement.
+The bachelor of science program in geographic information systems incorporates specialization in computer techniques, environmental science, or demographics and business geographics (see GIS program below).

 - High-tech training in a friendly, supportive environment

 - ESRI (Environmental Systems Research Institute) authorized learning center with 25 GIS workstations – learn advanced applications including network and 3D modeling applications

 - Global Positioning System (GPS) – master field survey techniques using the lab GPS base station and handheld units.

 - Internships – numerous opportunities with local, state and federal agencies and study abroad options at locations such as the Australia Zoo

 - Student-faculty research opportunities